coleenquadros/configuration/docs/app-sre/sop/app-interface-development-environment-setup.md

     $ qontract-reconcile --config config.dev.toml --dry-run --log-level DEBUG <integration-name>
     ```

+## Creating a new integration

+An integration is **any** piece of software that has the following properties:

+- Its goal is to configure a third-party service or tool to match whatever is defined in the app-interface datafiles.
+- It can query a running `qontract-server` using a GraphQL client library to obtain the DESIRED state.
+- It can retrieve the CURRENT state by using APIs or whatever technique of the third-party service that needs to be configured.
+- Capable of diffing the CURRENT and DESIRED state.
+- It can perform any required actions to evolve the CURRENT state into the DESIRED state.
+- Supports `--dry-run` option (or similar) to simulate any changes without applying them.
+- It MUST be developed using IDEMPOTENCY principles, so if the integration is run several times, it will not fail.

 ## Managing remote best practices

 Manage your remote repo as following to avoid confusion of "origin"